 In addition to the surfing, stand up paddleboarding and kite surfing adventure on offer at Rest Bay, there's plenty of action to be found on land.

 Mountain bikers should head up into the Garw valley to seek out the two Darren Fawr mountain biking trails which, when combined, offer a thrillingly scenic 6km descent.
 For something completely different, rent yourself a fat-bike and challenge yourself against the coastal dunes - a unique biking experience like no other!

 Fabulous food and drink

 In Bridgend Town Centre there are both new and established restaurants that any foodie city would be proud to call their own.
 La Cocina Tapas is renowned for authentic, Spanish-inspired dishes while neighbouring Cane & Rye offers an extensive cocktail menu.
 Morgan’s Bistro & Cocktail Bar is a great option for traditional French cuisine.
-If you’re sticking to the coast, top Porthcawl-based restaurants include the Cosy Corner Lounge and Dockside Bar & Grill.
+If you’re sticking to the coast, top Porthcawl-based restaurants include the Cosy Corner Lounge.
 If you like your food with a side of history, the Old House in Llangynwyd was founded in the 1100s, making it one of the oldest pubs in Wales, and it is said that past patrons have included Richard Burton, Elizabeth Taylor, and David Bowie.

 Dust off your blue suede shoes and prepare to get all shook up - not only is Porthcawl Elvis Festival one of the world’s best-loved Elvis themed events, but also one of the biggest.
 Each year, over 30,000 Elvis aficionados come together for several days of music and other Elvis-themed madness - this really is a festival fit for The King!